 But really, specs only tell half the story.
 Look at the designs and you’ll get a better sense.

 As one reviewer put it: “You can do everything on the R 1200 R that you can do on the R nineT.
 Everything but look cool.”

-From 2015 onward, the R 1200 R got water cooling.
-The differences started to increase and now they’re two different lines… The modern BMW R 1250 R is a water-cooled more high-end motorcycle, and the R nineT is still the scrappy minimalist sibling.
+From 2015 onward, the R 1200 R got liquid cooling.
+The differences started to increase and now they’re two different lines… The modern BMW R 1250 R is a liquid-cooled more high-end motorcycle, and the R nineT is still the scrappy minimalist sibling.

 - Too-soft, non-adjustable suspension.
 BMW announced that the forks were borrowed from the BMW S 1000 RR, but the forks dive heavily under breaking, which BMW downplayed with a lot of initial travel (which is also annoying).

 - Tubes needed for the spoked wheels, but no centre stand, so hard to deal with a roadside flat

 - No fuel gauge (a fuel gauge being common even on much older BMW motorcycles)

 - Thin, uncomfortable seat, with no storage (not even a little bit)

 Apart from the suspension, it’s easy to live with a lot of the above.
 But why should you?
 The 2017 update was much better.